-In addition to the oversight activities by project managers, in FY 2012, staff developed and implemented a program to conduct observational site visits at sites that have been transferred to DOE and are generally licensed pursuant to 10 CFR 40.27 and 40.28.
+In addition to the oversight activities by project managers, in FY 2013, staff developed and implemented a program to conduct observational site visits at sites that have been transferred to DOE and are generally licensed pursuant to 10 CFR 40.27 and 40.28.
 The effort included development of guidance for conducting the site visits, performing sites visits at a number of sites to determine the effectiveness of the guidance and to identify areas for improving the guidance.
 Based on improvements identified during site visits in 2012, the guidance was revised and reissued for use by Regional and Project Managers in September 2012.
 The guidance was also incorporated into Volume 4 of NUREG-1757 that is currently being developed.

 The NRC staff also continued its interactions with DOE for those sites that are generally licensed under 10 CFR 40.27 and 40.28.
-Staff holds quarterly calls with DOE site Project Managers and contractors to discuss site status and issues.
-Staff is also working with DOE to develop a site transfer protocol and has provided comments to DOE on its site transfer guidance for DOE staff.
-Staff has also begun participating in DOE meetings with the Navajo Nation and Hopi Tribe pertaining to the sites on the Navajo Nation and Hopi reservation.
+Staff is working with DOE to develop a site transfer protocol and has provided comments to DOE on its site transfer guidance for DOE staff.
+Staff has also continued its participation in DOE meetings with the Navajo Nation and Hopi Tribe pertaining to the sites on the Navajo Nation and Hopi reservation.